 - Flexibility – date night, anyone?

-WHEN SHOULD I INTRODUCE A BOTTLE TO MY BREASTFED BABY?
+WHEN SHOULD YOU INTRODUCE A BOTTLE?

 Start offering a bottle when breastfeeding is well established.